PAS 97: 2021 Mail screening and security - Specification

 PAS 97 is the current comprehensive guidance on mail screening and security, produced by CPNI in collaboration with the British Standards Institution (BSI), and with the assistance of a range of stakeholders.
 It aims to assist organisations in assessing the risks they face from postal threats, and in implementing appropriate screening and security measures, either internally or outsourced.

-PAS 97:2015 Mail screening and security - Specification is available from the BSi website.
+PAS 97:2021 Mail screening and security - Specification is available to download from the BSi website.

 Mail Screening Matters – CPNI’s mail screening and security campaign